-We paid a dividend of \$0.50 on each outstanding common share on March 16, 2018 to shareholders of record at the close of business on March 2, 2018.
-In 2017, 2016 and 2015, we paid dividends totalling \$1.95, \$1.65 and \$1.60, respectively, on each outstanding common share.
+We paid a dividend of \$0.62 on each outstanding common share on March 15, 2019 to shareholders of record at the close of business on March 1, 2019.
+In 2018, 2017 and 2016, we paid dividends totalling \$2.24, \$1.95 and \$1.65, respectively, on each outstanding common share.

 As a holding company, our ability to pay dividends on our shares depends in large part upon our subsidiaries paying dividends and other amounts to us.
-Our subsidiaries must comply with corporate and securities laws and with their agreements before they can pay dividends to us.
+Our subsidiaries must comply with corporate and securities laws and with their internal agreements before they may pay dividends to us.
 Certain capital maintenance requirements imposed on our subsidiaries may impose restrictions on the dividends or other amounts that a subsidiary may distribute to its shareholders.
-In addition, the debt covenants in our credit agreement may impose restrictions on our ability to pay dividends.
-Our debt covenants are outlined under the heading "Commercial Paper, Debentures, Credit and Liquidity Facilities - Credit Facility" and the capital maintenance requirements are outlined under the heading "Managing Capital" on pages 43 to 44 and 46 to 48, respectively, of our 2017 Annual MD&A. Further information regarding TMX Group dividends is disclosed in Note 28 of the 2017 Annual Financial Statements, which are incorporated by reference into this AIF.
+Our capital maintenance requirements are outlined under the heading "Managing Capital" on 43 to 44 of our 2018 Annual MD&A, which is incorporated by reference into this AIF.
+Further information regarding TMX Group dividends is disclosed in Note 28 of the 2018 Annual Financial Statements, which is incorporated by reference into this AIF.